 We travelled full-time for 19 months from China to South America via Southeast Asia, we made dozens of encounters, discovered places that will remain engraved in our memories, got to know other cultures, other languages...
 We first traveled at full speed, then slowed down to just take the time... the time to talk, to meet, the time that we often lack in our daily lives.

-Since 2012, we have written and shared many articles with you about travelling around the world or long-distance travel.
+Since 2012, we have written and shared many blog posts with you about traveling around the world or long-distance travel.
 On this page, we've tried to put all this in order to help you find your way through all these years of blogging.
 We hope you will find a lot of useful information but also inspiration that may help you to take your turn in the adventure of a round the world trip.

 Believe us, you won't regret it!